peterjmartinson/writing/DistractedFortune/20240618_WhyTakeDrugs.md

 But the birthday boy's dad is an old friend, and we started talking about real estate.
 You see, I work for a hedge fund that specializes in distressed properties, so that's usually where I start when someone asks me "How's work?"
 My friend apparently had done his homework, and briefed me on how a lot of rental homes were getting bought up by hedge funds, like Blackrock, and then rented out at rather high rates that tend to screw the little guy.

 And I lost view of my boy.
 Trying to be calm, I kept the conversation going while I scanned the area for the little rascal.
 After a while of this futile act, I broke conversation, and hunted throughout the park for him.
-I couldn't find him anywhere, and finally my wife called my cell phone.
+I couldn't find him anywhere.

+I started to panic.
+Maybe he was at the bungee trampoline!
+Nope.
+Maybe he was at the obstacle course!
+Nope.
+I wasn't really afraid that the boy had been abducted (that's actually a very low probability situation), but about my wife finding that I'd lost him again.
+A wife needs to be able to trust her husband will keep the family safe.

+Then she called me.

 "Peter, are you watching number two?"